aanseacorelearn/OpenEduAnalyticsCCRPIData/README.md

 ./module_Microsoft_Education_Insights_v0.1/setup.sh mysynapseworkspacename) to install this package into your own environment.<br/><br/>

 After setup, both Education Insights and Contoso sis modules then follow the below steps<br/>
-1)	Trigger 0_main pipeline file for Contoso module with test data landing
+1)	Trigger 0_main pipeline file for Contoso module with CCRPI data landing
 2)	Trigger 0_main pipeline file for insights module with test data landing
 3)	The Power BI .pbix files can be found in the below link, <br/>
     https://github.com/aanseacorelearn/OpenEduAnalyticsCCRPIData/tree/main/powerbi<br/>